This page may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - 1 packet Sazon Goya with coriander and Annatto

-- 4 oz diced jalapenos do not drain; substitute mild green chilis for milder version
+- 4 oz diced jalapenos drained; substitute mild green chilis for milder version

 - Heat olive oil in a saucepan on med heat until hot.
 Add rice, then stir in the oil for approximately 2 minutes.
 Add onion and garlic, and stir for additional 2-3 minutes (until tender)

-- Add tomato sauce, diced jalapenos, chicken stock, and Sazon Goya, and bring to the boil.
+- Add tomato sauce, drained diced jalapenos, chicken stock, and Sazon Goya, Maggi seasoning (if using) and bring to the boil.

-- Lower the heat (low to med-low heat) and simmer covered on low for around 30 minutes.
+- Lower the heat (medium-low heat) and simmer covered on medium-low for between 20 and 30 minutes.
 Check after 20 minutes to see if all the liquid was absorbed, and if not continue for another 10 minutes or until all the liquid was absorbed.